-HPV is a sexually transmitted illness that can cause psychological problems as well as physical ailments such as cervical cancer and vulvar condylomas.
-Patients infected with HPV may experience different psychological emotions during the stages of learning the transmission of this virus, diagnosis such as colposcopy and biopsy, and treatment such as LEEP.
-These affects include ignoring, dread of cancer, concern, depression, and sadness.
-Despite the normal colposcopy evidences and exhaustive knowledge about very low malignity risks, a significant portion of the patients continue to have psychological problems.
-These problems can cause sexual avoidance and sexual dysfunction in women.
-The FSFI is commonly used and well-accepted to research the sexual functioning of women [10].
-In our study, it was determined that the detection of HPV positivity, performing colposcopy with colposcopy indication and performing LEEP separately caused a decrease in sexual function.
+HPV is a sexually transmitted disease that is associated with psychological and physical problems, including cervical cancer and vulvar condylomas.
+HPV-positive patients may experience psychological distress during the provision of information related to the disease, diagnotic procedures (e.g., colposcopy and biopsy), and treatment (e.g., LEEP).
+The various emotions experienced by HPV-positive patients include denial, dread, concern, depression, and sadness.
+Even patients with a normal colposcopy and low risk of malignancy experience significant psychological distress, which may lead to sexual avoidance and dysfunction in women.
+The FSFI is commonly used to evaluate the sexual function of women [10].
+In the present study, sexual dysfunction was caused by an HPV infection diagnosis and by undergoing colposcopy and LEEP.

-It has been shown in previous studies that patients with HPV positivity experience sexual dysfunction and decrease in sexual desire [11,12].
-In studies investigating sexual desire, arousal, lumbrication, orgasm experience and satisfaction, when sexual function was examined under subheadings, it was found to be significantly lower in the HPV group [2].
-Persistence or recurrence of HPV has been found to increase patients' concerns about sexual desire [11].
-It was concluded that the concerns, not the physical burden of HPV treatment and management, were the most disturbing for women [11].
-Precancerous cervical lesions regress over time, and approximately 30% of high-grade CINs can transform into invasive cancer over a long period of time.Although this information is transferred to the patients, it has been shown that the feelings of anxiety and fear do not significantly decrease[11].
-Negative effects of HPV on depression and anxiety have been demonstrated [2,13-16].
-The effect of depression on orgasm and satisfaction sub-scores was found to be significant [2].
-It was concluded that positive HPV test independent of cervical cytology may cause self-blame and feeling bad regarding sexual intercourse in patients [17].
-Although it is thought that patients with warts may experience a greater decrease in sexual desire, since genital warts are the most visible symptom that patients can notice by themselves, studies have found that there is no significant difference between the presence and absence of psychosexual concerns in HPV-positive patients with genital warts [18].
-It is an expected result that the patients who are HPV 16 and 18 positive among the informed patients have more sexual dysfunction due to the risk of cancer than other HPV types.
-In our study, it was shown that the diagnosis of HPV positivity affected all FSFI parameters, but mostly affected arousal (p: 0.005) and orgasm (p: 0.003) values.
-The reason for this is thought to be cancer anxiety.
+Previous studies have suggested that HPV-positive patients have sexual dysfunction and decreased sexual desire [11,12].
+Moreover, sexual desire, arousal, lubrication, orgasm, and satisfaction were significantly decreased in HPV-positive patients [2].
+HPV persistence and recurrence were associated with increased patient concerns about sexual desire [11], and the concerns, rather than the physical burden of HPV treatment, were the most distressing for women [11].
+Precancerous cervical lesions regress over time, and approximately 30% of high-grade CINs can transform into invasive cancer.
+Despite being provided this information, the anxiety and fear of patients did not decrease significantly [11].
+HPV infection is associated with negative effects on depression and anxiety [2,13–16].
+Depression has significant negative effects on orgasm and sexual satisfaction [2].
+Independent of the cervical cytology, a positive HPV test may cause self-blame and negative feelings toward sexual intercourse [17].
+Although warts are the most obvious clinical manifestations of an HPV infection, studies have reported that there is no significant difference in psychosexual concerns among HPV-positive patients with and without genital warts [18].
+Patients with HPV 16 and 18 infection have greater sexual dysfunction compared to those with other HPV types due to the higher risk of cancer with HPV 16 and 18 infections.
+In our study, a diagnosis of HPV infection affected all FSFI components, particularly arousal (p = 0.005) and orgasm (p = 0.003), which may be due to cancer-related anxiety.